VPFA Staff

 Web Content Designer

-Elise Rosado is the new Web Content Designer for the OTL and VPFA offices.
-Prior to DU, Rosado worked as a theatrical lighting and costume designer for six years, where she used visual design as a tool for narrative.
-Rosado received her BFA in Theater Design, Technology and Management from CU Boulder and earned a certificate in User Experience and User Interface Design from DU.
+Elise Rosado Brewer joined the OTL and VPFA offices as the Web Content Designer in 2022.
+Prior to DU, Brewer worked as a theatrical lighting and costume designer for six years, where she used visual design as a tool for narrative.
+Brewer received her BFA in Theater Design, Technology and Management from CU Boulder and earned a certificate in User Experience and User Interface Design from DU.
 Her intersectional arts and tech background allows her to take an empathetic and human-based approach in everything she does.
-Rosado believes that complex problems require creative solutions, and creative solutions require creative people.
-In this role, Rosado will be generating and maintaining web-based content for faculty educational and development resources, and tackling special projects that require creative problem solving for digital user needs.
+Brewer believes that complex problems require creative solutions, and creative solutions require creative people.
+In this role, Brewer will be generating and maintaining web-based content for faculty educational and development resources, and tackling special projects that require creative problem solving for digital user needs.
 When she’s not at work, you can find her in dark theaters playing with stage lighting or spending time with her eccentric Puerto Rican family.

 Heather Martin